nvalentini21/Rancid-Tomatillos/README.md

 ## Abstract

-Rancid Tomatillos is an application that allows a user to view movie data via an easy to use, visually appealing interface.
+Rancid Tomatillos is an application that allows users to view movie data via an easy to use, visually appealing interface.

 ---
 ## Links